Grocery robots detect spills – with some far-off human help

 Badger Technologies CEO Tim Rowland says its camera-equipped robots stop after detecting a potential spill.
 But to make sure, humans working in a control center in the Philippines review the imagery before triggering a cleanup message over the loudspeaker.

 Rowland says 25 of the robots are now operating at certain Giant, Martin’s and Stop & Shop stores, with 30 more arriving each week.
+Carlisle, Pennsylvania-based Giant says it has two robots now working at stores in the state, and plans to expand to all 172 Giant stores by the middle of this year.

 Most Read Business Stories